stef/pwdsphinx/man/oracle.md

 `ssl_key` and `ssl_cert` must be specified, they point at a traditional TLS certificate and secret key file.
-It is recommended to not use self-signed certs, but to use certs that signed by CAs that are recognised widely by browsers and other TLS clients.
+It is recommended to not use self-signed certs, but to use certs that signed by CAs that are recognized widely by browsers and other TLS clients.

 `datadir` specifies the data directory where all the device "secrets"